prakharujn1/IPL_win_loss_predictor/readme.md

 # Usage
 To make predictions, provide the following parameters when prompted:

-Batting Team: The team currently at bat.
+-Batting Team: The team currently at bat.
-Bowling Team: The team currently bowling.
+-Bowling Team: The team currently bowling.
-City: The location of the match.
+-City: The location of the match.
-Current runs: The current score of batting team.
+-Current runs: The current score of batting team.
-Overs Completed: The number of overs completed.
+-Overs Completed: The number of overs completed.
-Wickets: The number of wickets lost.
+-Wickets: The number of wickets lost.
-Target Runs: The total runs scored by a bowling team.
+-Target Runs: The total runs scored by a bowling team.
-The predictor will calculate the probability of the batting team winning based on these parameters and the current match situation.
+-The predictor will calculate the probability of the batting team winning based on these parameters and the current match situation.

 # Technologies Used